 Vasculopathies such as fibromuscular dysplasia (FMD), connective tissue disorders, and spontaneous arterial dissection are associated with an increased incidence of intracranial aneurysm.

 Conditions that have been associated with increased incidence of cerebral aneurysms are as follows:

 Connective tissue disorders (eg, Marfan, Ehlers-Danlos)

 High-flow states (eg, vascular malformations, fistulae)

-Screening for intracranial aneurysms is also recommended for people who have 2 immediate relatives with intracranial aneurysms.
+Screening for intracranial aneurysms is also recommended for people who have two immediate relatives with intracranial aneurysms.

-Intracranial aneurysms are multiple in 10-30% of all cases (see image below).
-About 75% of patients with multiple intracranial aneurysms have 2 aneurysms, 15% have 3, and 10% have more than 3.
+Intracranial aneurysms are multiple in 10-30% of all cases (see the image below).
+About 75% of patients with multiple intracranial aneurysms have two aneurysms, 15% have three, and 10% have four or more.
 A strong female predilection is observed with multiple aneurysms.
-Although the overall female-to-male ratio is 5:1, the ratio rises to 11:1 in patients with more than 3 aneurysms.
+Although the overall female-to-male ratio is 5:1, the ratio rises to 11:1 in patients with more than three aneurysms.

 Multiple aneurysms are also associated with vasculopathies such as FMD and other connective tissue disorders.